// colophon

 The design happened in real, rendered mockups instead of static comps.
 The build happened component by component, with Paul making every design and architecture call and an AI assistant doing the heavy lifting on implementation.

 The split is simple.
 Paul owns the judgment, the taste, and the decisions.
 The AI accelerates the parts that used to need a team.
 The back end he never used to touch got handled.
 The front end he always built got faster.
-Every line was read and verified before it shipped.
+He doesn't write every line.
+He steers it, tunes the details, and catches where the model drifts.
+Nothing ships until it meets his bar.

 The calls that mattered